 Saas-Fee has three T-bars serving up the beginner practice area at its base, and skiing lessons are always readily available.
 For those looking to push themselves a bit further, the Mittaghorn lift can be taken up for slightly more challenging runs and a spectacular view of Saas-Fee’s gorgeous surroundings.
 The ski resort is perfect for a short ski weekend.
 There’s plenty of après ski to be found in the quaint town centre, as well as other winter activities such as tobogganing and sledding.

 Finish your activity-filled day with a meal at the Michelin-starred Fletschhorn.
 The restaurant serves a seasonal menu and offers a selection of 1,200 wines, in cosy yet elegant surroundings.
 Alternatively, taste some mouth-watering wines at VINarium in the four-star Hotel Schweizerhof.

 Avoriaz is ideal for beginner skiers or snowboarders because there’s easy access to wide-open blues around the area.
-It’s one of the best ski resorts for complete beginners due to the nursery slopes next to the main car-free village.
-There’s plenty of choice of ski school options too, we’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their lessons.
-The resort is perfect for all abilities so if you have mixed levels in the group everyone will be satisfied.
+It’s one of the best ski resorts for beginners due to the nursery slopes next to the main car-free village.
+There’s plenty of choice of ski school options too.
+We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their lessons.
+The ski resort is perfect for all abilities so if you have mixed levels in the group everyone will be satisfied.